warpnet/MS-RPC-Fuzzer/docs/2 Fuzzing - Invoke-RpcFuzzer.md

     -Blacklist              Specify blacklisted procedures (fuzzer will not invoke these procedures) -FuzzerType             Choose between default and sorted
-    -DbgHelpPath            The path to dbghelp.dll for symbols
+    -DbgHelpPath            The path to dbghelp.dll for symbols -Sleep                  Time in seconds to wait before invoking the next RPC call
 ```

 ## Examples